Vittorio Malingri

-Vittorio Malingri (Milan, May 19, 1961) is a navigator, seaman and Italian boat designer.
+Vittorio Malingri (19 May 1961) is an Italian navigator, sailor and boat designer.

-He was the first Italian to participate in the Vendée-Globe and is considered a “Master of the Sea” by a generation of lovers of adventure and offshore sailing.
-He lives between Umbria, Italy and Ionian Greece and has four children.
+He was the first Italian to participate in the Vendée Globe and is considered a "Master of the Sea" by a generation of lovers of adventure and offshore sailing.

 Biography

-Born into the Trade
+Early life

 Son of Franco Malingri, a volcanic designer, and grandson of Doi, an Italian trailblazer in modern ocean sailing, Vittorio was born in Milan and is the oldest of three brothers: Enrico and Francesco.

 Since childhood, reading authors such as Salgari, Verne and Dumas, along with his very athletic family that always involved Vittorio and his brothers by entrusting them responsibility, inspired his dream of exploring the world and living a life dedicated to great adventure and in contact with nature.

-Vittorio has been navigating the Mediterranean since he was 5 years old on the legendary CS&RB, the boat Doi and Franco sailed in the first 1973 edition of Whitbread, a round-the-world race with a crew.
+Vittorio has been navigating the Mediterranean since he was 5 years old on the legendary CS&RB, the boat Doi and Franco sailed in the first 1973 edition of Whitbread Round the World Race, a round-the-world race with a crew.
 While still just a boy, he helped them in their final preparations and watched them set off: feeling at the same time thrilled yet disappointed at having to remain on land.
 He promised himself that, one day, he would be better than them, and he started saving his money for his first boat.

-At 16 years old, Vittorio set off with his entire family for a round-the-world cruise, which, for the others, lasted two years while, for Vittorio, “it still isn’t over.”
+At 16 years old, Vittorio set off with his entire family for a round-the-world cruise, which, for the others, lasted two years while, for Vittorio, “it still isn't over.”